wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![](./images/media/image006.png)

-2. To copy text from the lab guide into the lab environment you have to use the VM Desktop Send Text tool.
+2. To copy text from the lab guide into the lab environment, you have to use the VM Desktop Send Text tool.

     ![](./images/media/image007.png)